 We are using similar online platform to conduct interviews for admissions and mitigate at exam boards.

 Students in self-quarantine for any of the above reasons should immediately inform the College via an email to firstname.lastname@example.org with a copy to the respective Programme Leaders.
-College Hotline 07591188303 can be used for any emergencies during the off-hours.
+This will enable us to exempt you from lectures and other college-related activities.
+The College Hotline 07591188303 can be used for any emergencies during the off-hours.

 Staff and Students are advised to read online updates on COVID-19 and to modify their hygiene practices as discussed above.